jeffvance/openshift-ceph-ex/mysql_ceph_host/README.md

 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized mysql.

 ### Mysql Pod Spec File:
 The [pod spec](mysql.yaml) uses a mysql image, defines the password as an environment variable, and maps the container's volume (/var/lib/mysql) to the host's volume (/opt/mysql) where the database resides.
-Before we can create this pod we need to [set the selinux context (#security)](../MYSQL.md) for the /opt/mysql directory on each schedulable OSE-node.

-Now, create the mysql pod:
+Create the mysql pod via *oc create*:

 ```
 $ oc create -f mysql.yaml